Heelstick Information and Courses from MediaLab, Inc.

 A dermal (skin) puncture may be required when a venipuncture cannot be performed or may be the option of choice for some point-of-care test procedures.
 A dermal puncture may be a fingerstick or, in the case of small infants, may be a heelstick.
 Patient safety involves proper identification prior to specimen collection, care in preparing the collection site, proper technique during collection, and treatment of the puncture wound following collection.
 The technique that is used for collection of the specimen must also prevent the introduction of errors that could cause the specimen to be rejected and require recollection.

 A variety of disposable skin puncture devices are available that will ensure a safe procedure when used properly.
 Most devices have a spring loaded feature for the blade or the lancet.
 Once activated, the lancet will automatically puncture the skin using a quick motion.
 The lancet will immediately retract back into the housing of the device.
 This design eliminates the possibility of accidental needlestick injury to the phlebotomist.
 All devices are single use only and must be disposed of in an approved sharps container immediately after activation.
-An example of an approved sharps container is shown below.It is very important for the phlebotomist to use the puncture device that is designed specifically for the procedure to be performed.
+An example of an approved sharps container is shown below.It is very important for the phlebotomist to use the puncture device that is designed specifically for the procedure that will be performed.
 Lancets are manufactured to ensure incisions to a safe depth and length.
 A special lancet designed for use on babies less than 5 pounds is available and should always be used when performing a heelstick on a premature infant.
 A lancet designed for puncture of a finger should not be used for the puncture of a heel.
 A heel incision device is set to a maximum penetration depth of 2.0 mm (some facilities may require even shallower penetration for premature infants).
 Fingerstick devices may exceed this maximum depth of penetration that is allowed for an infant heel puncture.
-The image on the left illustrates a lancet style that is typically used for fingersticks. the image on the right is one style of puncture device that is used for heelsticks.
+The bottom image on the left illustrates a lancet style that is typically used for fingersticks. the bottom image on the right is one style of puncture device that is used for heelsticks.

 Hemolysis can easily be caused by improper phlebotomy techniques.
 Hemolysis occurs when RBCs are broken up and hemoglobin is released into the plasma, causing it to become pink rather than its natural straw color.
 Hemolysis can occur by using too small a needle, pulling a syringe plunger too rapidly, expelling blood vigorously into a tube, or shaking a tube of blood too hard.
 Hemolysis can cause falsely increased potassium, magnesium, iron, and ammonia levels, and other aberrant lab results.In this case, Marcie did not properly wipe the site with gauze after cleaning it with alcohol, and alcohol contacting the blood could have caused RBCs to break up or hemolyze.
 Marcie also squeezed the baby's foot too hard, causing hemolysis.Relevant topics:Site selection and preparation, Heelstick: Puncture, Hemolysis, Causes of hemolysis